ctrl-kanan/kanan/README.md

 # Kanan
-A program designed to ease your daily activities, coded in Nim.
+A program designed to ease your daily activities, coded in Python.

 # What is _kanan_?
 ### A little bit of detail